 The simplest application of a text is to draw it onto an image that can be displayed on the screen or can be applied as a texture on a 3D object.
-For this we have to add a Text Image module which has a Text property.
-Text values are edited in a very simple text box which don’t have any special features.
+For this, we have to add a Text Image module that has a Text property.
+Text values are edited in a very simple text box that doesn’t have any special features.
 Let’s type the text “Example” and expose the module to the output.
 Now we have an image with the text we typed.
 The size of the image can be automatic based on the size of the text.
-But we can also specify a custom fixed size, and can justify the text to any sides within the image.
+But we can also specify a custom fixed size and can justify the text to any side within the image.
 We can specify colors both for the text and its background.

 By adding a Text Format module we can specify the font used to display the text.
 It has to be connected to the Text Image module.
-We can choose the Font Family, the Size, Weight and Style of text etc.
+We can choose the Font Family, Size, Weight and Style of text, etc.

 There are more complex usages of texts.
 For e.g. we can generate an extruded 3D object from the text.
 It’s not demonstrated here.

-There are several operations that can be applied on a text.
-For e.g. we have a Text Slice module here which extracts a part of the text based on several parameters.
-It’s input is currently a three-sentence text.
-The simplest application of Text Slice is when we select a range of the characters.
-For e.g. extract 10 characters starting from the 5th one.
+There are several operations that can be applied to a text.
+For e.g. we have a Text Slice module here that extracts a part of the text based on several parameters.
+Its input is currently a three-sentence text.
+The simplest application of Text Slice is when we select a range of characters.
+For e.g. extracting 10 characters starting from the 5th one.
 We can see the middle part of the text.
 But we can use separators as well.
 For e.g. make the separator the period character which means that we slice the text into sentences.
 Then select one separated part (in this case a sentence) starting from the second one.
 So we get the second sentence.
 Or if we specify 2 for the Count, we get the second and third sentences.

 The text modules presented so far had a Text property that was able to be edited in a simple single-line text box, meaning that multi-line texts couldn’t be provided.
-For that purpose we have to use the Text Block module.
+For that purpose, we have to use the Text Block module.
 It has a special kind of Text pin.
-In regard of functionality it is a regular Text pin, but it has a special editor.
+In regard to functionality, it is a regular Text pin, but it has a special editor.
 This kind of text pin is called the “Large Text” in the system.
 As we can see there’s no editor box in the Pin Values panel just a large button.
 We can either click that button or double-click on the Text Block module itself.
-Upon this the Text Editor panel opens where we can edit an arbitrary multi-line text.
+Upon this, the Text Editor panel opens where we can edit an arbitrary multi-line text.

 Loading a text property into this panel can be done either in the previously presented way (button or double-click) or we can select between all the available Large Text properties within the compound using the Text Editor’s own dropdown list.